espanso/website/docs/get-started.md

 :::warning Important

-**Make sure to include the indentation**, otherwise it won't be valid YAML syntax.
-Also, prefer spaces to tabs if possible.
+**Ensure you include the indentation**, otherwise it won't be valid YAML syntax and the trigger won't work.
+Prefer spaces to tabs if possible.

 :::